Application Process for Retail Intermediaries

 - Where incomplete A Forms or B Forms, IQs, Vetting Invitation Forms (including proof of identity) or Vetting Application Form are submitted they will be returned to the applicant.

-- An application will only progress to the Assessment Phase of the authorisation process where all key information and documentation required in the A Form or B Form, IQ, Vetting Invitation Form and Vetting Application Form (where required)has been provided.
+- An application will only progress to the Assessment Phase of the application process where all key information and documentation required in the A Form or B Form, IQ, Vetting Invitation Form and Vetting Application Form (where required)has been provided.

 Submission of an Application